 Thought Leader Encounters

-Researcher and Analyst Nomboniso Gasa will engage with the feminist principle of 'the personal is political' – discussing the principle’s relevance in the context of shifting social and political dynamics in South Africa, the continent and the world more generally, and how it allows us to connect the abstract/theoretical to the material.
+The first Thought Leader Encounter of 2017, on Thursday 11 May 2017, saw Researcher and Analyst Nomboniso Gasa engaging with the feminist principle of 'the personal is political' – discussing the principle’s relevance in the context of shifting social and political dynamics in South Africa, the continent and the world more generally, and how it allows us to connect the abstract/theoretical to the material.